rotavera-group/programming-projects/README.md

 pull request for me to merge.

+### VS Code

+I highly recommend doing your work for these projects in [VS Code](https://code.visualstudio.com/docs).
+This is a huge help in navigating your code.
+For example, to see the code for a function you are calling, you can right click and select "Go to Definition".

+If you, like me, like to use [Vim](https://youtu.be/9n1dtmzqnCU?si=QHMSaJrciy0tuJUZ) for text-editing, I recommend the [VS Code Vim plugin](https://code.visualstudio.com/docs/getstarted/getting-started).

 ### Projects

 Once you are ready with your fork and branch, you can work through the projects in the following order: